gfirem/formidable_copy_action/readme.txt

 Tags: formidable, copy form, formidable action, formidable copy form, custom action Requires at least: 4.5.0
 Tested up to: 4.6
-Stable tag: 1.06
+Stable tag: 1.10
 License: Apache License 2.0

-Adiciona una accion que permite enviar datos a otro formulario. / Add action to send data to another form.
+Add action to push data to another form.
+You can validate it or update if exist.

 == Description ==
-Es:
-Plugins que adiciona una acción a Formidable que permite enviar datos a otro formulario.
-En:
 Add action to send data to another form.

 == Changelog ==
+= 1.10 =
+Adding an update option to the plugin, now you can select a field as primary and update instead of create.

 = 1.06 =
 Adding log into the plugin Aryo Log to see the validation output.